water police on 9442 8600

 Locating boats in these towns means that in the case of a threat on the water, and in particular in the case of a shark being deemed a serious threat, Fisheries officers will be able to respond quickly.

-Extra surveillance is in place for 2014/15 with Surf Life Saving WA being provided with additional funding to extend aerial patrols over the South-West to cover school holidays, weekends and public holidays.
+Extra surveillance was in place for 2014/15 with Surf Life Saving WA being provided with additional funding to extend aerial patrols over the South-West to cover school holidays, weekends and public holidays.
+Additional funding of $655,000 per annum has also been provided to facilitate the extended aerial patrols in the South West for three years to 2018.

 The history of our 2013/14 Action Plan